Inductor: Ideal and real inductors

 The constitutive equation describes the behavior of an ideal inductor with inductance $L$, and without resistance, capacitance, or energy dissipation.
-In practice, inductors do not follow this theoretical model; real inductors have a measurable resistance due to the resistance of the wire and energy losses in the core, and parasitic capacitance between turns of the wire.
+Real inductors have a measurable resistance due to the resistance of the wire and other energy losses, and parasitic capacitance between turns of the wire.

-A real inductor's capacitive reactance rises with frequency, and at a certain frequency, the inductor will behave as a resonant circuit.
+A capacitive reactance rises with frequency while inductive reactance falls.
+At a certain frequency, the inductor will behave as a resonant circuit.
 Above this self-resonant frequency, the capacitive reactance is the dominant part of the inductor's impedance.
 At higher frequencies, resistive losses in the windings increase due to the skin effect and proximity effect.

 Inductors with ferromagnetic cores experience additional energy losses due to hysteresis and eddy currents in the core, which increase with frequency.
 At high currents, magnetic core inductors also show sudden departure from ideal behavior due to nonlinearity caused by magnetic saturation of the core.

 Inductors radiate electromagnetic energy into surrounding space and may absorb electromagnetic emissions from other circuits, resulting in potential electromagnetic interference.

 An early solid-state electrical switching and amplifying device called a saturable reactor exploits saturation of the core as a means of stopping the inductive transfer of current via the core.